nhereveri/createDevSSL/README.md

 ## Final step

-Repeat steps 4, 5 and 6 for more servers that use the same certificate authority CA.
+Repeat steps 4, 5 and 6 for more services that use the same certificate authority CA.

+## SSL config

+Stay tuned for the security recommendations for the use of certificates and encryption.
+As a recommendation visit [SSL Configuration Generator](https://ssl-config.mozilla.org) to obtain appropriate configuration parameters.